k-u-bux/kubux-whiteboard-server/readme.md

 # Kubux Whiteboard Server

 A real-time collaborative whiteboard application designed for mathematics education and collaboration.
-This project provides a WebSocket-based server and browser client that enables multiple users to draw, annotate, and collaborate on a shared canvas in real-time.
+This project provides a WebSocket-based server and browser client that enables multiple users draw on a shared canvas in real-time.
+The idea is that you will run your own whiteboard server on you home lab.

 ![Kubux Whiteboard Demo](https://via.placeholder.com/800x400?text=Kubux+Whiteboard+Demo)